Volume 15:4, Fall 2014

 Philip K. Jason is the author of twenty books, including The Critical Response to Anais Nin (Greenwood Press, 1996); Acts and Shadows: The Vietnam War in American Literary Culture (Rowman & Littlefield, 2000); and Don't Wave Goodbye: The Children's Flight from Nazi Persecution to American Freedom (Praeger, 2004).
 His "Florida Writers" column appears in Florida Weekly, and his book reviews appear in Fort Myers Magazine, Southern Literary Review, and Washington Independent Review of Books.
 Jason retired to Naples, FL after a 36-year college teaching career, most of it at the US Naval Academy.
 For twenty years, Jason was editor of Poet Lore, and for eight years he organized the annual Naples Press Club Authors and Books Festival.
 To read more by this author: Five poems, Spring 2001

 Merrill Leffler is the author of three books of poems: Mark the Music (2012), Take Hold (1997), and Partly Pandemonium, Partly Love (1984).
-Leffler is editor of Dryad Press.
-He has taught literature at the University of Maryland and US Naval Academy, and was a senior science writer at the University of Maryland Sea Grant Program.
+The publisher of Dryad Press, which has been publishing literary books since 1975, he has also guest edited issues of such literary journals as Poet Lore, Shirim, and Beltway Poetry Quarterly.
+One of the founders of The Writer's Center in Bethesda, Leffler taught literature at the University of Maryland and the U.S. Naval Academy until the early 1980s, and for more than 20 years was a science writer at the University of Maryland Sea Grant Program, which focuses on issues related to the Chesapeake Bay ecosystem.
+He lives with his wife Ann Slayton in Takoma Park, Maryland, where he served as Poet Laureate, 2011-2018.
 To read more by this author: Merrill Leffler:Winter 2000 Merrill Leffler's Introduction to "The Distinguishing Voice" Issue, Fall 2000 Merrill Leffler on O.B.
 Hardison, Jr.: Memorial Issue Three DC Editors: Richard Peabody on Merrill Leffler: Profiles Issue Merrill Leffler on Gabrielle Edgcomb: Profiles Issue